thomkrillis/thehackerati.github.io/blog/_posts/2014-06-25-The-Hackerati-do-YC-Startup-School.md

 <h3 id="Zach">Zach Sims — Codecademy</h3>

 Zach Sims was probably the most relatable speaker of the night.
-As the cofounder of Codecademy, he had an audience full of entrepreneurs and budding coders gratefully and attentively hanging on to every word his founding story.
+As the cofounder of Codecademy, he had an audience full of entrepreneurs and budding coders gratefully and attentively hanging on to every word of his founding story.

 For those who aren’t aware, Codecademy is a web platform that teaches people to code in a number of programming languages through in-browser command line challenges.
 Zach’s story is a Y Combinator legend.
 A mere few weeks before demo day, he and his partner, Ryan Bubinski, weren’t even sure what company/product they were building.
 The YC partners and other advisors had all but given up hope and told them to make sure that whatever they presented should be embarrassing—but not *super* embarrassing.